 This course prepares a student with the knowledge to promote an understanding, awareness and a greater sensitivity toward the importance of the environment to the survival of living things.
 It will also provide knowledge concerning the interrelationships among plants, animals and their environment, and discuss the role of human inhabitants in the conservation of natural resources and natural habitats.
 This course is designed to meet the second year of science to fulfill the graduation requirement.
 Credit for this course will be given upon successful completion of course assessments, assignments, and student initiated projects.
+NCAA approved course the importance of the environment to the survival of living things taught by a spanish speaking instructor.
+It will also provide knowledge concerning the interrelationships among plants, animals and their environment, and discuss the role of human inhabitants in the conservation of natural resources and natural habitats.
+This course is designed to meet the second year of science to fulfill the graduation requirement.
+Credit for this course will be given upon successful completion of course assessments, assignments, and student-initiated projects.
 NCAA approved course

-Course Credit Weight Length Prerequisite Environmental Science with 1 1.0 Full Year 1 Science credit Spanish Support 1 1.0 Full Year 1 Science credit
+Course Credit Weight Length Prerequisite Environmental Science with Spanish Support 1 1.0 Full Year 1 Science credit